 November 26, 2020

 Firmware 6.0 is an upgrade to the Ultimaker S-line printers.
-In this firmware the operating system of the printer is upgraded to Debian Buster.
+It is released in limited form.
+In this firmware, the operating system of the printer is upgraded to Debian Buster.
 This in itself brings security improvements to the printer.
-In addition to the security upgrade, network firewall functionality has been added. .
+In addition to the security upgrade, network firewall functionality has been added.

-Important: With the firewall enabled, material synchronization will not be possible.
-For now, please synchronise the materials with the firewall turned off, and enable only after the synchronization is done.
+- Important: With the firewall enabled, material synchronization will not be possible.
+For now, please synchronize the materials with the firewall turned off, and enable only after the synchronization is done.
 A fully integrated solution is being worked on.